ria-ee/XTSS-Catalogue-Collector/README.md

 * `recreate_history.py` - This script can be used to to update history.json file when it was corrupted or when some of the reports were deleted.
 Usage: `python3 recreate_history.py <path to catalogue>`
 * `remove_unused.py` - This script can be used to remove WSDL files that are no longer used in X-tee catalogue.
 For example due to deletion of older catalogue reports.
 Usage: `python3 remove_unused.py <path to catalogue>`.
 Or to simply list unused WSDLs: `python3 remove_unused.py --only-list <path to catalogue>`
+* `clean_history.py` - This script can be used to remove old JSON index files to free up disk space.
+Second parameter is an ammount of latest days that will not be cleaned.
+Older days will be cleaned so that only the first report of the day is kept.
+Usage: `python3 clean_history.py <path to catalogue> <days to keep>`

 If after usage of `remove_unused.py` you need to also delete empty directories then execute the following command inside catalogue directory:
 ```bash